 3. It’s an effective ‘training’ method that involves immediate strategizing and validating an effective strategy

 With new business environments and current ways of working, managers need to widen their horizons.
 An external executive coach can widen your perspectives that unveil solutions previously unimagined.
-Traditionally reserved only for executive leadership, many organizations now recognize the importance of executive coaching in developing effective leaders, and offer coaching to managers much more prevalently.
+Traditionally reserved only for executive leadership, many organizations now recognize the importance of executive coaching in developing effective leaders, and offer to coach to managers much more prevalently.

-The best part of coaching, in my experience is the focus on actions.
+The best part of coaching, in my experience, is the focus on actions.
 You design a strategy under the guidance of the right coach and implement it immediately.
 In this way, you’ll improve rapidly.